London Labour and the London Poor: Composition

-The articles comprising London Labour and the London Poor were initially collected into three volumes in 1851.
-The 1861 edition included a fourth volume, co-written with Bracebridge Hemyng, John Binny and Andrew Halliday, on the lives of prostitutes, thieves and beggars; this extra volume took a more general and statistical approach to its subject than the earlier works.
+The articles comprising London Labour and the London Poor were initially collected into three volumes between 1851 and 1861.
+A fourth volume, co-written with Bracebridge Hemyng, John Binny and Andrew Halliday, was released in 1862.
+It covered the lives of prostitutes, thieves and beggars.
+This extra volume took a more general and statistical approach to its subject than the earlier works.

-He wrote in volume one: 'I shall consider the whole of the metropolitan poor under three separate phases, according as they will work, they can't work, and they won't work'.
+He wrote in volume one: "I shall consider the whole of the metropolitan poor under three separate phases, according as they will work, they can't work, and they won't work."

 Mayhew interviewed everyone — beggars, street-entertainers (such as Punch and Judy men), market traders, prostitutes, labourers, sweatshop workers, even down to the "mudlarks" who searched the stinking mud on the banks of the River Thames for wood, metal, rope and coal from passing ships, and the "pure-finders" who gathered dog faeces to sell to tanners.
 He described their clothes, how and where they lived, their entertainments and customs, and made detailed estimates of the numbers and incomes of those practicing each trade.
 The book describes how marginal and precarious many people's lives were, in what was at that time perhaps the richest city in the world.